talonvoice/noise/noises.md

 ### Hiss (sss)
 - Straight hiss sound
 - Let your mouth hang slightly open with your lips parted.
 This should feel very natural
-- Breathe in, through either your noise or mouth, then push it out through your teeth
+- Breathe in, through either your nose or mouth, then push it out through your teeth
 - Your tongue should stay relaxed behind the teeth and not be pushed against them, and the air should flow easily

 ### Muted Hiss (thh)
 - Let your mouth hang slightly open with your lips parted
-- Breathe in, through either your noise or mouth, then push it out through your teeth
+- Breathe in, through either your nose or mouth, then push it out through your teeth
 - Let the tip of your tongue rise a little and block some of the air flow
 - This should feel like it takes a little more pressure than the straight hiss sound, and the air will go off to the sides rather than the middle

 ### Restrained Hiss (fff)
 - Let your mouth hang slightly open with your lips parted
 - Bring your top front teeth down to gently rest on the top of your lower lip
-- Breathe in, through either your noise or mouth, then push it out through your teeth
+- Breathe in, through either your nose or mouth, then push it out through your teeth
 - This should feel like a little more pressure than sss, and less than thh

 ### Hi-Hat (tss)
 - Let your mouth hang slightly open with your lips parted
 - Have your teeth closed
-- Breathe in, through either your noise or mouth, then push it out through your teeth
+- Breathe in, through either your nose or mouth, then push it out through your teeth
 - The tip of your tongue should start pushed against the small ridge behind your teeth, then immediately drop it to normal position

 ### Shush (shh)
 - Let your mouth hang slightly open with your lips parted, this should feel very natural
-- Breathe in, through either your noise or mouth, then push it out through your teeth
+- Breathe in, through either your nose or mouth, then push it out through your teeth
 - The middle of your tongue should be raised closer to your palate and the air should still flow easily

-## Voiceless noises
+## Voiceless noses

 ### P (puh)
 - Press your lips together, the top lip should curl down a bit